bramtayl/Justly/README.md

 - Minor seventh: $\frac{9}{5}$
 - Major seventh: $\frac{15}{8}$

-# Gain vs. velocity
+### Gain vs. velocity

-There are two kinds of volume: "gain", which is the speaker volume, and "velocity", the force with which an note is played.
-You can adjust the gain of the whole song, and also, the velocity of different notes.
+In Justly, there are two kinds of volume: "gain", which is the speaker volume, and "velocity", the force with which an note is played.
+You can adjust the gain of the whole song, or the velocity of different notes.

-## Starting values
+### Starting values

 - "Gain" is the gain, between 0 and 10.
 - "Starting instrument" is the starting instrument.